 SOCRATIC INSTRUCTION is the dialectical process of examining an idea by “deconstructing” it to find weaknesses and inconsistencies in one’s understanding, and then “reconstructing” it to clarify or purify one’s understanding.
 These two stages are accomplished by engaging in reflective discussion (dialectics) with the student, not to destroy, but to purge, his understanding.
 This reflective discussion is accomplished through the use of penetrating questions by the teacher.

-The second stage of Socratic instruction is called the “Maieutic” stage because in it the teacher attempts to “midwife” the birth of an idea in the students mind (maieutic means mid-wife).
-This stage can only begin when the student acknowledges his error in the first stage (metanoia – repentence).
+The second stage of Socratic instruction is called the “Maieutic” stage because in it the teacher attempts to “midwife” the birth of an idea in the student's mind (maieutic means mid-wife).
+This stage can only begin when the student acknowledges his error in the first stage (metanoia — repentence).
 At that point, the teacher can continue to ask questions, guiding the student to see the truth he thought he knew earlier.
-The clearest instance of this process i found in the Plato's Meno, in which Socrates teaches geometry to a slave boy.
+The clearest instance of this process is found in the Plato's Meno, in which Socrates teaches geometry to a slave boy.
 We highly recommend a close analysis of that short exchange to the teacher who wishes to teach Socratically.